Press Contact

 Get ZMR Maps

-• The National ZMR index came in at 105.3 in February, indicating an average market.
-The National ZMR was average last month but slightly overperforming for all of 2024.
+• The National ZMR index came in at 107.2 in March, stepping up slightly but still indicating an average market.
+The National ZMR was also average last month, but was slightly overperforming for all of 2024.

 • Importantly, the ZMR does not account for what it takes to sell a home.
 For example, securing a sale might still feel difficult in a significantly overperforming market, but if incentives offered result in a sale, we count the sale.

-Supplementing our data with a monthly survey Zonda conducts, 21% of builders lowered prices in February, 61% held prices flat, and 18% raised prices.
-In January, for comparison, 12% of builders lowered prices MOM, 68% held prices flat, and 19% increased prices.
+Supplementing our data with a monthly survey Zonda conducts, 32% of builders lowered prices in March, 53% held prices flat, and 15% raised prices.
+In February, for comparison, 21% of builders lowered prices MOM, 61% held prices flat, and 18% increased prices.

-There are currently 15,717 actively selling communities tracked by Zonda, up 5.7% from last year.
-Total community count is at the highest level seen since early-2021.
-On a month-over-month basis, the national figure grew 0.4%.
+There are currently 15,867 actively selling communities tracked by Zonda, up 5.7% from last year.
+On a month-over-month basis, the national figure grew 0.5%.
 Total community count is 17.8% below the same month in 2019.

 For many consumers, QMIs provide a great option given the lack of resale supply.
 As a result, some builders have pivoted to a more spec-heavy strategy to help capture today’s buyers.
 In some markets, however, resale inventory is rising and QMIs have become less desirable than earlier this year.

-NEW THIS MONTH: We will include QMIs per community in this report moving forward.
+NEW: We now include QMIs per community in this report.
 QMIs per community is a good way to track how new home supply looks in the context of actively selling projects.
-Currently, there are 2.4 QMIs per community nationally, up 23% from the 1.9 this time last year but down 6.9% from the 2022 peak of 2.5.
+Currently, there are 2.3 QMIs per community nationally, up 25% from the 1.9 this time last year but down 8.0% from the 2022 peak of 2.5.

 Are you interested in seeing past National Housing Market Update and Pending Sales Index reports?
 Access our report library to learn more.